• Skip to primary navigation

 • Add it to grain bowls.

-• Spread Cuban chimichurri sauce on Black Bean Tostadas With Spanish Rice or top corn tortillas with black beans, diced avocado, and shredded lettuce for a simple meal.
+• Spread Cuban chimichurri sauce on Black Bean Tostadas With Spanish Rice or top Moros y Cristianos (Cuban Black Beans & Rice).

 • One of the kids' favorite ways of enjoying this sauce is with Hasselback roasted potatoes (also known as accordion or pillbug potatoes).